CP43A:

 Remote Sensing of River Bottom Roughness (657024)

-Ruth Branch, University of Washington, Civil and Environmental Engineering, Seattle, United States, Alex R Horner-Devine, University of Washington Seattle Campus, Department of Civil & Environmental Engineering, Seattle, United States, Chris Chickadel, Applied Physics Laboratory, University of Washington, Seattle, WA, United States; University of Washington, Seattle, WA, United States, Andrew T. Jessup, University of Washington, United States and Stefan A Talke, California State Polytechnic University, Civil and Environmental Engineering, San Luis Obispo, California, United States
+Ruth Branch, University of Washington, Civil and Environmental Engineering, Seattle, United States, Alex R Horner-Devine, University of Washington Seattle Campus, Department of Civil & Environmental Engineering, Seattle, United States, Chris Chickadel, Applied Physics Laboratory, University of Washington, Seattle, WA, United States; University of Washington, Seattle, WA, United States, Andrew T. Jessup, University of Washington, United States and Stefan A Talke, California Polytechnic State University, Department of Civil and Environmental Engineering, San Luis Obispo, California, United States

 Identifying the drivers of structural complexity on Hawaiian coral reefs using photogrammetric measures of linear rugosity (647749)